github-vipera/wa-motif-open-api-module/README.md

 For a complete reference on Angular tests we refer you to the official guide you can find here: [Angular Testing](https://angular.io/guide/testing).

-## How to document your API Project
+## How to document your API library project

 To create the automatic documentation of your API project you can use the [Compodoc tool](https://compodoc.app).